Skip over main navigation

 Find out more

-Our Power of Speech event celebrated what deaf children can achieve and why it is so important that families are able to access timely and effective support in the critical first few years of their child’s lives.
-We had the privilege of hearing from seven young people, who learnt to listen and talk as very young children at Auditory Verbal UK (AVUK).
+Our Power of Speech event celebrates what deaf children can achieve and why it is so important that families are able to access early and effective support in the critical first few years of their child’s lives.
+In 2022, seven young people, who learnt to listen and talk as very young children with Auditory Verbal therapy, shared their stories at the Houses of Parliament in Westminster.

 Author: Chelsie Nicholls